browep/efh/README.md

 ### Goals

-* Show proof-of-concept of an ethereum payment channel using Java an Web3J
+* Show proof-of-concept of an ethereum payment channel using Java and Web3J
 * Include a visual representation of a payment channel state

 ### Requirements